Chinese yam: Range

 This plant grows throughout East Asia.
 It is believed to have been introduced to Japan in the 17th century or earlier.
 Introduced to the United States as early as the 19th century for culinary and cultural uses, it is now considered an invasive plant species.
-The plant was introduced to Europe in the 19th century during the European Potato Failure, where cultivation continues to this day for the Asian food market.
+The plant was introduced to Europe in the 19th century during the European Potato Failure, where cultivation continues to this day for the contemporary East Asian food market.

 Taxonomy

 The botanical names Dioscorea opposita and Dioscorea oppositifolia have been consistently misapplied to Chinese yam.
 The name D. opposita is now an accepted synonym of D. oppositifolia.
 Botanical works that point out the error may list, e.g., Dioscorea opposita auct. as a synonym of D. polystachya.
-Furthermore, neither D. oppositifolia nor the prior D. opposita have been found growing in North America and have no historical range in China or East Asia, this grouping is native only to the subcontinent of India and should not be confused with Dioscorea polystachya.
+Furthermore, neither D. oppositifolia nor the prior D. opposita have been found growing in North America and have no historical range in China or East Asia, since this grouping is exclusively native only to the subcontinent of India and should not be confused with Dioscorea polystachya.

 Description

 Dioscorea polystachya vines typically grow 3–5 m long, and can be longer.
-They twine clockwise.
+They twine anticlockwise.
 The leaves are up to 11 cm long and wide.
 They are lobed at the base and larger ones may have lobed edges.
 The arrangement is variable; they may be alternately or oppositely arranged or borne in whorls.

 In the leaf axils appear warty rounded bulbils under 2 cm long.
 The bulbils are sometimes informally referred to as "yam berries" or "yamberries".

 New plants sprout from the bulbils or parts of them.

 The flowers of Chinese yam are cinnamon-scented.

 The plant produces one or more spindle-shaped or cylindrical tubers.
 The largest may weigh 10 lb and grow 1 m underground.
 Dioscorea polystachya is more tolerant to frost and cooler climates than other yams, which is attributed to its successful introductions and establishment on many continents.